dougwollison/gridstrap/README.md

   to their respective breakpoints.
 * `"none"`: No responsive, just a simple grid.
 You will have to specify the size for the .container when using this.

+You can specify the breakpoints used via $sm/md/lg-screen variables.
+These widths should be the width of the container + the gutter width.
+For example, `$lg-screen: 1200px` and `$gutter: 30px` will result in a container of 1170px.

 Gridstrap comes with a few additional classes: